Find Affordable College Courses

 Highland Heights, KY

 The in-demand bachelor’s degree programs at Northern Kentucky University helped the school earn the #4 place on this year’s ranking of the most popular liberal arts / sciences and humanities schools in Kentucky.
-Located in the large suburb of Highland Heights, NKU is a public school with a fairly large student population.
+Located in the suburb of Highland Heights, NKU is a public college with a fairly large student population.

 Of the 103 students majoring in liberal arts / sciences and humanities at NKU, 29% are male and 71% are female.